 Welcome to our new Geotechnical History Blog!
-This inaugural post, by lead blogger and G-I member Michael Bennett, will be presented in several parts.
-All notes and image credits will be in the final part.
+This inaugural post, by lead blogger and G-I member Michael Bennett, is presented in five parts.
+All notes and image credits are in the fifth part.

-The Johnstown Flood of 1889: A Catastrophe of Civil Engineering
+The South Fork Dam Failure and Johnstown Flood of 1889:

 by Michael D. Bennett, E.I.T., A.M.ASCE